syl3/DE-Project-1/README.md

 # 1. Intro

 This project originated from [josephmachado](https://github.com/josephmachado/beginner_de_project).
-Due to the simplicity of the task and the long startup time and high cost of EMR (Elastic MapReduce), I replaced the EMR component with a local one node Docker version.
-This allows for faster development and avoids significant cost pressure during the initial practice and Spark development.
+Due to the simplicity of the task and the long startup time and high cost of EMR (Elastic MapReduce), I replaced the EMR component with a local Spark Docker container.
+This allows for faster development and avoids cost pressure during the initial practice and Spark development.
 Once familiar with the setup, it can be switched back to the original architecture.

 # 2. Objective